jecki/MetaInductionSim/README.md

 MetaInductionSim can be run, by starting either the wxPython or jython/SWING user interface.
-In order to start the wxPython user interface (recoommended) use the following command on the command
+In order to start the wxPython user interface (recommended) use the following command on the command
 line:

     python2 Induction_Examples.py